A parent takes a child for his annual allergist appointment and after the evaluation is complete, the allergist says, “I have good news.”

 “The message there is that when a physician is offering a food challenge, that doesn’t mean that they think that there’s no chance of a problem,” says Sicherer.
 “They think that the food introduction needs to be medically supervised.”
 He explains that there is a set process that is designed to keep patients safe, and this cannot be done at home.

-“You really should come to the doctor’s office prepared to ask questions,” says Sicherer.
+“Come to the allergist’s office prepared to ask questions,” Sicherer advises those whose kids may be candidates for a food challenge.
 “It’s a very common procedure, so it’s important to get your list together or feel free to come back and talk it out.”

 Sicherer recommends patients ask: